Massachusetts Eye & Ear/Harvard Medical School

 William T. Curry, MD

-Fred Barker, MDRadiology
+Fred Barker, MD

 Mary Beth Cunane, MD

-Overview: The Head and Neck Fellowship program at the Massachusetts Eye and Ear Infirmary provides advanced clinical training in head and neck oncology, microvascular free flap and pedicled reconstruction, advanced skull base surgery, transoral robotic surgery, and thyroid and parathyroid surgery.
+Overview: The Head and Neck Fellowship program at Massachusetts Eye and Ear provides advanced clinical training in head and neck oncology, microvascular free flap and pedicled reconstruction, advanced skull base surgery, transoral robotic surgery, and thyroid and parathyroid surgery.
 In conjunction with the Massachusetts General Hospital Cancer Center, the fellow will receive comprehensive multidisciplinary training in the management of patients with advanced head and neck cancer.

-Objectives: The fellow will oversee the care of all head and neck cancer patients being treated at the Massachusetts Eye and Ear Infirmary/Massachusetts General Hospital.
+Objectives: The fellow will oversee the care of all head and neck cancer patients being treated at Massachusetts Eye and Ear/Massachusetts General Hospital.
 The fellow will assist with the teaching of residents in ablative head and neck surgical procedures.
 He/she will receive extensive training in free flap and pedicled reconstruction, skull base surgery, and transoral robotic surgery.
 The fellow is expected to participate in tumor board, multidisciplinary clinic, resident teaching rounds, and specialty tumor board conferences.

-Strengths: The Division of Head and Neck Oncology at the Massachusetts Eye and Ear Infirmary serves as the premier referral center for advanced head and neck cancer care in New England.
+Strengths: The Division of Head and Neck Oncology at Massachusetts Eye and Ear serves as the premier referral center for advanced head and neck cancer care in New England.
 The high clinical volume provides the fellow with extensive experience in the management of these patients.
-At the Eye and Ear Infirmary, the fellow will have the unique opportunity for close interaction with national leaders in the fields of radiology, pathology, and speech and swallow therapy, while the collaborative efforts with the Massachusetts General Hospital will provide experience with radiation and medical oncology, neurosurgery, thoracic surgery, and surgical oncology.
+At the Eye and Ear, the fellow will have the unique opportunity for close interaction with national leaders in the fields of radiology, pathology, and speech and swallow therapy, while the collaborative efforts with the Massachusetts General Hospital will provide experience with radiation and medical oncology, neurosurgery, thoracic surgery, and surgical oncology.

 Eligibility: The fellow candidate must have completed residency in Otolaryngology – Head and Neck Surgery.
 Candidates should be board certified or board eligible, US or Canadian citizens, and be eligible for full Massachusetts State Medical Licensure.